 Many governments have recognized that Indigenous communities have an inviolate right to maintain communal bonds and cultural forms, though they have seldom made good on that recognition.
 When the state of Louisiana used federal money to relocate the eroding Indigenous community of Isle de Jean Charles starting in 2016, officials promised to build a new community with a fishing bayou and homes built in the island’s architectural vernacular.
 Instead, they ended up building an ordinary-looking subdivision that tribespeople from the island decried as shoddy and foreign.
 Some residents pulled out of the relocation effort altogether, opting to move elsewhere or in some cases to stay put on the eroding island.

-Erosion along the side of the road that leads to Isle de Jean Charles, Louisiana.
+A washed-out road leading to Isle de Jean Charles.
 Bill Haber / AP Photo

 A sign posted by Edison Dardar welcoming visitors on the road that runs through Isle de Jean Charles, Louisiana.
 Patrick Semansky / AP Photo